mmarkelov/react-vk/README.md

 - `<Subscribe />` - Subscribe Widget instance

 #### Information about components

+Every component has options object, which contains parameters (You can find available fields on VK API for selected widget)

 - `<VK apiId={number} onApiAvailable={function}/>`
 requires apiId for init VK.
 More information on [VK API](https://vk.com/dev/openapi)